 The common errors that can occur while executing any transaction are:

 Locking prevents destructive interaction between concurrent transactions.
 Locks held until Commit or Rollback.
 Types of locking are:

 Advantages of COMMIT and ROLLBACK statements are:

-Naming rules to be consider for creating a table are:
+Naming rules to be considered for creating a table is:

 A column can be given a default value by using the DEFAULT option.
 This option prevents null values from entering the column if a row is inserted without a value for that column.
 The DEFAULT value can be a literal, an expression, or a SQL function such as SYSDATE and USER but the value cannot be the name of another column or a pseudo column such as NEXTVAL or CURRVAL.